 It is with great sadness to advise you that Peter passed away in February 2019 at the age of 87.
 So no further updates to the database will be made.
-Peter’s website is maintained by his son Martin and grandson Ollie.
-Feel free to contact Martin [martin[at]seasidecreative.co.uk for any advise and support.
-Although his knowledge is not so extensive as Peter’s he travelled frequently to The National Archive in Kew and assisted in the research.
+Peter’s website is maintained by his son Martin.
+Feel free to contact Martin [firstname.lastname@example.org] for any advice and support.
+Although his knowledge is not so extensive as Peter’s, Martin travelled frequently to The National Archive in Kew and assisted in the research.

 Peter’s Interest in the NLR Servants

 Peter spent the first eight years of his life just a short way from Highbury station.
 In those days maroon coloured electric trains ran from Broad Street to Watford and to Kew Bridge and Richmond.
 His maternal grandparents lived just along from Stonebridge Park station on the Watford line and paternal grandparents lived in Hampstead on the Hampstead Junction Railway on the way to Kew Bridge and Richmond, via the North and South West Junction Railway.
 It is was on one of these journeys that he caught a chronic bug and which, quite a few decades later, he had not been able to shrug off – a love/an obsession of all things North London Railway.